vulinh64/vulinh64.github.io/blog/2025-08-25-rant-single-interface-single-impl.md

 :::tip

 Not sold on Facade or Template patterns?
-No sweat: stick to concrete classes if you’ve only got one implementation. **YAGNI** still rules, and you’re not obligated to cosplay as an enterprise architect just to prove a point.
+No sweat: stick to concrete classes if you've only got one implementation. **YAGNI** still rules, and you're not obligated to cosplay as an enterprise architect just to prove a point.
 Readability and programming experience trump!

 :::
 </Answer>